ramiiib/ramiii.dev/_posts/2024-02-28-SOC-Automation-Project.md

 systemctl status cassandra.service
 ```

-Next up is to configure Elasticsearch, changing the cluster name, node name, and network host to TheHive IP address, as well as removing the default 2nd node in the 'cluster.initial_master_nodes' field.
+Next up is to configure Elasticsearch, changing the cluster name, node name, and network host to TheHive IP address, as well as removing the default 2nd node in the <code class="language-plaintext highlighter-rouge">cluster.initial_master_nodes</code> field.
 ```bash
 nano /etc/elasticsearch/elasticsearch.yml
 ```